good4something-6/BE-NEWS-PROJECT/README.md

 Two databases are included:  test and development
 To connect to these the environment variable PGDATABASE needs to be configured with the code files prior to running the code.
-Or the environment variable NODE_ENV needs to be configured when launching the code.
+Or the environment variable NODE_ENV needs to be configured when launching the code

 The PGDATABASE configuration is available through .env files which are not included in the project and need to be created.